-Our Directors consider that we will be financially independent of our Controlling Shareholders and any of their respective close associates (including Victory Financial Group) upon Listing.
-All loans due to our Controlling Shareholders have been fully settled using our internal resources before the Latest Practicable Date, and that all guarantees provided by certain Directors and Controlling Shareholders for our borrowings (for details, please refer to the paragraph headed "Financial Information - Indebtedness" in this prospectus) will be fully released upon the Listing.
+Our Directors consider that we will be financially independent of our Controlling Shareholders and any of their respective close associates (including Victory Financial Group) upon [REDACTED].
+All loans due to our Controlling Shareholders have been fully settled using our internal resources before the Latest Practicable Date, and that all guarantees provided by certain Directors and Controlling Shareholders for our borrowings (for details, please refer to the section entitled "Financial Information - Indebtedness" in this document) will be fully released upon the [REDACTED].
 Moreover, as at the Latest Practicable Date, we did not have any financing arrangements with Victory Financial Group.
 Further, we have our own internal control and accounting systems, finance department, independent treasury function for cash receipts and payment and independent access to third-party financing.
-Our Directors are satisfied that we are capable of conducting our business independently from any of our Controlling Shareholders (and their respective close associates (including Victory Financial Group)) after we are listed on the Stock Exchange.
+Our Directors are satisfied that we are capable of conducting our business independently from any of our Controlling Shareholders (and their respective close associates (including Victory Financial Group)) after we are [REDACTED] on the Stock Exchange.

-In view of our internal resources and the estimated net proceeds from the Share Offer, our Directors consider that our Group will have sufficient capital for its financial needs.
-Our Directors further consider that, upon the Listing, we are capable of obtaining financing from external sources independently without the support of our Controlling Shareholders or their respective close associates (including Victory Financial Group).
+In view of our internal resources and the estimated [REDACTED] from the [REDACTED], our Directors consider that our Group will have sufficient capital for its financial needs.
+Our Directors further consider that, upon the [REDACTED], we are capable of obtaining financing from external sources independently without the support of our Controlling Shareholders or their respective close associates (including Victory Financial Group).